agardnerIT/tracepusher/README.md

 Save this file alongside `otelcol.exe` as `config.yaml`.

 You will need to modify the `otlphttp` code for your backend.
-The example gives is for Dynatrace trace ingest.
+The example given is for Dynatrace trace ingest.
 For Dynatrace, the API token needs `Ingest OpenTelemetry traces` permissions.

 ```